 Narcissus ‘Goblet’ displays long-lasting, attractive blooms with a ruffled golden yellow trumpet and overlapping pure white petals.
 A golden yellow halo at the base of the trumpet gives an added flair to the blossoms.

 The trumpet fades to lemon yellow as the flowers mature.
 The plant grows up to 16 to 18 inches in height and blooms in early to mid-spring.

 Daffodils are herbaceous perennials native to northern Europe.
 One of the reasons for their popularity is the fact that these ornamental plants are easy to grow.
 They thrive well in almost all zones, and the care and maintenance required to cultivate one successfully are minimal.

-Daffodils can be propagated either by bulb division or by seeds (1).
-They thrive best in a fertile, well-drained, slightly acidic soil as poor soil drainage may cause the bulbs to rot.
-They flower best when planted in full sun or partial sun, but the blooms last longer in light shade (3).
+Daffodils can be propagated by bulb division or seeds (1).
+They thrive best in fertile, well-drained, slightly acidic soil, as poor soil drainage may cause the bulbs to rot.
+They flower best when planted in full sun or partial shade, but the blooms last longer in light shade (3).

-Growing daffodils from seeds take a longer time, but this does not hinder growers from doing this method.
+Growing daffodils from seeds takes a longer time, but this does not hinder growers from doing this method.